dotnet/try/README.md

 ## What is Try.NET ?

-Try .NET is inline code runner and playground that enables people to experiment and learn about C# in the browser.
+Try .NET is an inline code runner and playground that enables people to experiment and learn about C# in the browser.

 **Note**: Currently,Try .NET only supports C# but we do plan to enable support F# and VB in the near future.

 ### What is the repo for?
-- A place where you can post issues about the [Try .NET](https://try.dot.net).
+- A place where you can post issues about the [Try .NET](https://try.dot.net),
-- We will posting the Try .NET roadmap shortly.
+- We will be posting the Try .NET roadmap shortly.
+- **Please Note:** The code for Try .NET is not currently hosted on GitHub.

 ## Examples of the Try .NET